The Complete Guide to Bar Management

 Give Your Staff a Voice

-Letting employees anonymously submit suggestions is a great way to empower them to speak their minds and feel involved.
+Letting employees anonymously submit suggestions is a great way to empower them to speak their minds and feel involved in the bar management process.
 You can set up an anonymous Google form and have employees submit their suggestions online, or opt for a good ole’ physical suggestion box.
 Then you can bring up suggestions at pre-shift meetings.

-Another good way to loop in your employees is crowdsourcing decisions to the group, like, let’s say, changing up your wines by the glass or switching POS systems.
+Another good way to loop in your employees is crowdsourcing decisions to the group.
+Changing up your wines by the glass or switching POS systems, for example.
 If you’re on the fence about something, put it to the team.

 Lastly, think about a pulse survey, which is an employee satisfaction survey given at regular intervals.
 Some staff members won’t submit suggestions or speak up at pre-staff meetings, but still have valuable insights.